dyegosutil/aws-s3-presigned-post/README.md

 Nothing passed as parameter to the library is logged in any level to avoid logging possible PII data.
 If debug log level is enabled, the only data logged is the:
 - Current now date used to build certain request params.
-- And the enum name of conditions used to build the Pre-signed post such as: `BUCKET,SUCCESS_ACTION_REDIRECT,KEY`
+- The enum name of conditions used to build the Pre-signed post such as: `BUCKET,SUCCESS_ACTION_REDIRECT,KEY`

 If there is the need to log more data, it can be done by decoding the base64 policy param returned by the library
 </details>